astroumd/lmtoy/docs/webrun.md

                    sbatch/
                    tmp/
-                   PID/                                   The PI has web-read-access to this tree via index.html dir4dv/                            temporary files for archive submission (not needed for webrun) dirzip/                            ZIP files of the SRDP and SDFITS data (links to these will be provided)
-                       O1/                                obsnum directories with full results of pipeline O2/
+                   PID/                                   The PI has web-read-access to this tree via index.html O1/                                obsnum directories with full results of pipeline O2/
                        ..
+                       dirzip/                            ZIP files of the SRDP and SDFITS data (links to these will be provided)
-                       Session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session sbatch/
+                       Session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session lmtoy_run/lmtoy_PID/     git clone + session lmtoy_PID copy
+                                 sbatch/
                                  tmp/
-                                 lmtoy_run/lmtoy_PID/     git clone + session lmtoy_PID copy
+                                 PID/

-                                 PID/O1/                  only one PID in this session O2/
+                                     O1/                  only one PID in this session O2/
                                      ..
 				     dirzip/              ZIP files
-                       Session-2/lmtoy_run/lmtoy_PID/     PIS=session-2 is the new WORK_LMT for this webrun session PID/O1/
-                                     O2/
-                                     ..
-				     dirzip/
+                       Session-2/
+                                 ...

 ## Overview of steps